Permanent Implants With Full IV Sedation Dentistry

-Basically what we do is remove your bad teeth and replace them with 20-30 dental implants.
-The Dental Implants serve as new roots that can anchor new and beautiful Zirconia and Porcelain Crowns.
+Basically we remove your bad teeth and replace them with 20-30 implanted teeth.
+The tooth Implants serve as new roots that can anchor new and beautiful Zirconia and Porcelain Crowns.
 The Crowns can be brushed and flossed just like natural teeth.
 Implants are not susceptible to common dental problems like cavities, root canals and gum disease.
 The Implant crowns are small and similar in size to natural teeth.
 The New Implant teeth do not feel thick unnatural like bridges or dentures.

 Depending on how long you have been missing teeth and the condition of your remaining teeth, a full mouth of implants may not be the best option.
 Many people can have gum and bone loss and need gum height replaced in addition to teeth.
 If gum and bone need to be replaced a full mouth all on 4 implant bridge may be a better option.
 All on 4 implant bridges include replacement of gum height in addition to teeth.